Speed flying and speed riding

-Speed-flying and speed riding are advanced disciplines of paragliding that use a small, high-performance paraglider wing to quickly descend heights such as mountains.
-Speed flying and speed riding are very similar sports; speed flying is when the speed wing is foot-launched, while speed riding is a winter sport done on skis.
+Speed flying and speed riding are recreational and competitive adventure sports of flying lightweight, free-flying, foot-launched glider aircraft with no rigid primary structure.
+They are similar sports to paragliding, but have smaller wings, higher flying speeds, and flightpaths descending close to a mountain slope.
+Speed flying and speed riding are very similar, but differ in that speed-flying is launched on foot while speed-riding is a winter sport done on skis.

 Comparison to paragliding and parachuting

-Speed flying is a hybrid sport that combines elements of paragliding and parachuting to create a new sport.
+Speed flying/riding is a hybrid sport that combines elements of paragliding, parachuting and freeriding to create a new sport.
 Like paragliding, speed flying is done by launching from a slope with the wing overhead, already inflated by the incoming air.
-The main difference between speed flying and paragliding, is that speed flying is meant to create a fast, thrilling ride close to the slope, while the point of paragliding is usually to maintain a longer, gentler flight.
-The fast landing technique for speed wings is similar to that used in parachuting.
+The main difference between speed flying and paragliding, is that speed flying is meant to create a fast, thrilling ride close to the slope, while the point of paragliding is usually to maintain a longer, gentler flight, never touching the ground before landing.
+The fast landing technique for speed wings, when flying without skis, is similar to that used in parachuting.
 However, parachuting or skydiving is done from a plane or fixed object (BASE jumping), and the wing is designed to arrest the free fall.
 Newer designs of hybrid-wings (also called mini-wings) are now being produced to allow a high speed "hike and fly" from mountainous areas.
 They can be soared in strong laminar winds and thermalled similar to paragliders, and may also be trimmed for a more traditional speed flying descent.